rebelsky/csc321-jekyll/_dev/_readings/user-stories.md

 a faculty member, or a student.

 5. What confused you the most about the reading on user stories?
 Explain the issue as best you can.
+Then explain your remaining confusions.